 How can I access the information you hold?

 You are entitled to make a Subject Access Request (request to access information that is held about you).
-Requests will need to be made in writing (either email or post) and sent to Dr Carly Jeffery, Data Protection Officer at DrJeffery@forwardmovepsychology.co.uk.
+Requests will need to be made in writing (either email or post) and sent to Dr Carly Carter, Data Protection Officer at DrCarter@forwardmovepsychology.co.uk.
 Prior to any information being shared, identify verification is required.
 Once a request has been received, Forward Move Psychology Service aim to provide you with the relevant data within 30 days.

 Can I request for information about me to be removed?

-If you wish for information about you to be erased or removed, you can make a request via email to Dr Carly Jeffery, Data Protection Officer at: DrJeffery@forwardmovepsychology.co.uk.
+If you wish for information about you to be erased or removed, you can make a request via email to Dr Carly Carter, Data Protection Officer at: DrCarter@forwardmovepsychology.co.uk.
 Once a request has been received, you will be kept up to date on the erasing and removing of your data.
 Whilst your psychologist will endeavour to act upon your request, it may not be possible for information to be erased.
 For example it may not be possible to remove data if it does not meet professional data retention regulations and if the data needs to be kept (e.g. on-going legal matter).

 What if there is a data protection breech?